sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 <mark>TODO FdK</mark>

 ## Misc
-OpenID Connect Core supports self-issued OpenID Connect Providers.
-As the context of this profile is centered around (semi-)governmental and public domain Use Cases, some assurance on identity verifying will be required in almost every scenario.
-Therefore self-issued OpenID Providers MUST NOT be accepted by Relying Parties under this profile.
+The OpenID Connect specification [[OpenID.Core]] supports self-issued OpenID Connect Providers.
+However, as this profile centers around (semi-)governmental and public domain Use Cases where assurance on identity verification is virtually always required, self-issued OpenID Providers MUST NOT be accepted by Relying Parties under this profile.

-As the Dutch identity eco-system supports multiple Identity Providers (OpenID Providers), Identity Brokers are in common use.
-Brokers relieve Relying Parties of managing many connections to Identity Providers, but every additional step introduces security risks and concern with regards to privacy.
-Among the privacy concerns is forming of a so-called privacy hotspot, points were data collection can be concentrated.
+As the Dutch identity eco-system supports multiple OpenID Providers, Identity Brokers are in common use.
+Brokers relieve OpenID Clients of managing multiple connections to OpenID Providers, but every additional step introduces security risks and concern with regards to privacy.
+Among the privacy concerns is the forming of so-called privacy hotspots, points were data collection can be concentrated.
 To mitigate such risks, end-to-end security is considered throughout this profile.
-Controls such as signing, to assure integrity, and encryption, to strengthen confidentiality, will be encouraged to increase overall end-to-end security.
+Controls such as signing, to assure integrity, and encryption, to strengthen confidentiality, are encouraged to increase overall end-to-end security.

 # Flow
 OpenID Connect Core specifies three paths via which authentication can can be performed: the *Authorization Code Flow*, the *Implicit Flow* and the *Hybrid Flow*.
 The flows determine how the ID Token and Access Token are returned to the Client.